bergoid/gt/README.rst

   See also: 'gtclone', 'gtcommit'

-gtsetssh
+gtpreset
 --------
 ::

-  Usage: gtsetssh HOST USER
+  Usage: gtpreset HOST USER [PRESET]

+  This command sets up a preset config

   HOST is one of the following values:

       HOST        URL
       github      github.com

   USER is a username at HOST.
+PRESET is an optional shorthand name for the preset.

-  'gtsetssh' performs the following actions:
+  'gtpreset' performs the following actions:

   1. Find the template file for the given HOST in the 'presets' subdirectory of 'gt'.
 The script aborts if this file is not found.

   2. Generate a new pair of ed25519 public/private keys and save them in ~/.ssh as HOST_USER.pub and HOST_USER respectively.
+You will be asked to enter an optional passphrase.

   3. Add the alias HOST_USER to ~/.ssh/config.

-  4. Create a file named HOST_USER in ~/.gtpresets with the necessary environment variables, obtained from the template file and from the command-line arguments.
+  4. Create a file named PRESET (or HOST_USER by default) in ~/.gtpresets with the necessary environment variables, obtained from the template file and from the command-line arguments.

   After running this script, the user needs to perform the following manual steps: